Smana/workshop_kubernetes_2021/docs/01_local_kubernetes.md

 For the current workshop we'll make use of `ctx` `ns`

-* ctx: Switch between contexts in your kubeconfig (Really helpful when you have multiple clusters to manage)
+* `ctx`: Switch between contexts in your kubeconfig (Really helpful when you have multiple clusters to manage)
-* ns: Switch between Kubernetes namespaces (Avoid to specify the namespace for each kubectl commands when working on a given namespace)
+* `ns`: Switch between Kubernetes namespaces (Avoid to specify the namespace for each kubectl commands when working on a given namespace)

 ```console
 $ kubectl krew install ctx ns